 Does training more frequently lead to bigger strength gains?

 The effect of training frequency on strength is difficult to assess.
 There are strong proponents of both infrequent (once per week) and very frequent (6+ times per week) training approaches, both on a body-part and on a full-body basis.
 In the literature, there many relevant studies.
 Some of them control for the effect of increased volume while others do not.
-This review sets out what we currently know about how frequency affects strength gains, where volume is NOT maintained the same, since this is the way that most people use frequency as a variable (i.e. to increase volume).
+In this article, Chris Beardsley reviews what we currently know about how frequency affects strength gains, where volume is NOT maintained the same, since this is the way that most people use frequency as a variable (i.e. to increase volume).

 What is the background?